-Abstract: Open-ended learning methods that automatically generate a curriculum of increasingly challenging tasks serve as a promising avenue toward generally capable reinforcement learning (RL) agents.
+Abstract: Open-ended learning methods that automatically generate a curriculum of increasingly challenging tasks serve as a promising avenue toward generally capable reinforcement learning agents.
 Existing methods adapt curricula independently over either environment parameters (in single-agent settings) or co-player policies (in multi-agent settings).
 However, the strengths and weaknesses of co-players can manifest themselves differently depending on environmental features.
 It is thus crucial to consider the dependency between the environment and co-player when shaping a curriculum in multi-agent domains.
 In this work, we use this insight and extend Unsupervised Environment Design (UED) to multi-agent environments.
 We then introduce Multi-Agent Environment Design Strategist for Open-Ended Learning (MAESTRO), the first multi-agent UED approach for two-player zero-sum settings.
 MAESTRO efficiently produces adversarial, joint curricula over both environments and co-players and attains minimax-regret guarantees at Nash equilibrium.
-Our experiments show that MAESTRO outperforms a number of strong baselines on competitive two-player environments, spanning discrete and continuous control.
+Our experiments show that MAESTRO outperforms a number of strong baselines on competitive two-player games, spanning discrete and continuous control settings.

 Anonymous Url: I certify that there is no URL (e.g., github page) that could be used to find authors’ identity.